 every boundary spider is connected to exactly one input or output,

-every internal spider has a phase of 0 or π, and
+every internal spider has a phase of or , and

 no two internal spiders are connected to each other.